Makis965/Traveling-Salesman-problem/README.md

 # Traveling-Salesman-problem

-Function calculate traveling salesman problem.
+Function calculate traveling salesman problem (distance minization).
+As output it results in the optimal tour.